Michelin: History

 Michelin had bought the then-bankrupt Citroën in the 1930s.
 Because of its superiority in handling and fuel economy, use of this tyre quickly spread throughout Europe and Asia.
 In the U.S., the outdated bias-ply tyre persisted, with a market share of 87% in 1967.
+Michelin also introduced the XAS, the world's first asymmetric tyre, in 1964.

 In 1966, Michelin partnered with Sears to produce radial tyres under the Allstate brand and was selling 1 million units annually by 1970.

 In 1968, Michelin opened its first North American sales office, and was able to grow that market for its products rapidly; by 1989 the company had a 10% market share for OEM tyres purchased by American automobile makers.

 Also in 1968, Consumer Reports, an influential American magazine, acknowledged the superiority of the radial construction, setting off a rapid decline in Michelin's competitor technology.
 In the U.S., the radial tyre now has a market share of 100%.

 In addition to the private label and replacement tyre market, Michelin scored an early OEM tyre win in North America, when it received the contract for the 1970 Continental Mark III, the first American car with radial tyres fitted as standard.

 In 1989, Michelin acquired the recently merged tyre and rubber manufacturing divisions of the American firms B.F.
 Goodrich Company (founded in 1870) and Uniroyal, Inc. (founded in 1892 as the United States Rubber Company) from Clayton, Dubilier & Rice.
 Uniroyal Australia had already been bought by Bridgestone in 1980.
 This purchase included the Norwood, North Carolina manufacturing plant which supplied tyres to the U.S. Space Shuttle Program.

-Also in 1989, Michelin created Michelin Okamoto Tire Corporation, a joint venture with Japanese rubber/condom manufacturer Okamoto Industries.
-In Japan, MOTC marketed Michelin, BFGoodrich, and Okamoto's Riken brand, which Michelin still markets today as a budget performance tyre brand.
+Also in 1989, Michelin created Michelin Okamoto Tire Corporation, a joint venture with Japanese rubber/condom manufacturer Okamoto Industries, who already owned the Riken brand.
+In Japan, MOTC marketed Michelin, BFGoodrich, and Riken, which Michelin still markets today as a budget performance tyre brand.

 In 1994, Michelin Okamoto launched the Green X line of fuel-saving tyres, a line of studless winter tyres: the Maxi-Glace (a version of the XM+S 100 for the Japanese market), W-Edge (rebranded XM+S Alpin), and the Maxi Ice, as well as a high performance tire, the GTX Virage, which was also marketed as the MXF Sport in some countries.
 The joint venture was later terminated in 2000, with Michelin buying all of Okamoto's shares.